snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

-## Project Autopilot
+## Autopilot
-Project helps in getting the angle of steering rotation in a self-driving car.
+Project Autopilot helps in getting the angle of steering rotation in a self-driving car.
 This project is inspired from NVIDIA End to End Learning for Self-Driving Cars and data is gathered from Udacity's Behavioral Cloning repository.
 Officially written in Python3 and leveraged Keras for Deep Learning functions.

 The End to End Learning for Self-Driving Cars research paper can be found at the below table.
 This repository uses convolutional Neural Networks to predict steering angle according to the road.